Is there a connection between hair washing and hair loss?

 In most cases, the hair strands you're noticing leaving your head have already detached and washing has simply dislodged them from your scalp as opposed to your washing method having anything to do with the loss.

-Some chemical ingredients included in certain shampoo products can prove to be quite harsh on hair follicles and cause breakage or increased hair loss, so it can pay to change up the products you're using in favour of something extremely gentle if you're worried about hair loss.
+Some chemical ingredients included in certain shampoo products can prove to be quite harsh on hair follicles and cause breakage or increased hair loss, so it can pay to change up the products you're using in favour of something extremely gentle if you're worried about hair loss [1].

 Excessive hair loss after washing

-If you're experiencing excessive hair loss after washing your hair, it's likely that you're dealing with a specific type of hair loss called telogen effluvium (TE), which puts the follicles into a "resting" phase and causes accelerated hair loss.
+If you're experiencing excessive hair loss after washing your hair, you're likely dealing with a specific type of hair loss called telogen effluvium (TE).

 TE can be brought on by a myriad of causes including surgery, a sudden change in hormones, emotional stress, certain medications or due to crash dieting where your body isn't getting enough of the right vitamins and minerals.

-This type of hair loss can manifest in excessive shedding and it can become apparent while washing your hair.
 But, as mentioned above, you're merely moving the already detached hairs from your hair — the washing is not contributing to the loss.

 Can not washing your hair enough cause hair loss?